Peer Review Process

 JLSC does not accept articles containing material plagiarized from other publications or authors.

 Plagiarism detected prior to publication will cause rejection of your manuscript.
-Plagiarism detected after publication will cause the published article to be amended to state that it contains plagiarized material; in extreme cases of plagiarism, the publication will be removed at the Editors’ discretion, and the reason for removal stated on the journal's website.
+Plagiarism detected after publication will cause the published article to be corrected to state that it contains plagiarized material; in extreme cases of plagiarism, the publication will be retracted at the Editors’ discretion, and the reason for retraction stated on the journal's website.
+(See JLSC's policy of Correction, Retraction, and Removal.)

 JLSC does not consider the following situations to be plagiarism when proper attribution is made: